WELCOME TO OSPA

 These are viewing galleries only

 OSPA now has around 2,500 members, of whom nearly a quarter live outside Britain.
 They include widows, and wives.
 Membership of OSPA has been - and still is - open to all former HMOCS officers and their widows, and other people with similar service.
-Non-pensioners, and anyone having a personal or professional interest in the work or activities of the Colonial Service or in colonial life and times generally, are also welcome as Associate members.
+Non-pensioners, and anyone having a personal or professional interest in the work or activities of the Colonial Service or in colonial life and times generally, have also been welcome as Associate members.

 OSPA also represents people who served the governments of Southern Rhodesia, the Central African Federation and the Anglo-Egyptian Sudan, which were not administered by HMOCS.
 Widows are also included.
 HMOCS included members of the Colonial Audit Service and Queen Elizabeth’s Colonial Nursing Service which had previously been distinct from the regular colonial services.